Iris Investigate User Guide¶

 In addition to current records, Iris Investigate can find historical records matching email address and registrant information queries.
 Specifically, the three query types supported are email address, registrant, and WHOIS record contains.
 By default, historical search is enabled.

-Historical searching can return domains that do not match your query.
+Historical searching can return domains that don't match your query.
 The reason for this is that at some time in the domain's history, it did match the query.
 To see the record(s) where the domain matched the query, select See Historical Matches.
 This opens WHOIS History to the most recent record that matched your search term.

 Appendix¶